 Typical Program Structure

-Data science PhDs are built on the same structure as most doctoral programs.
+Data science PhDs are similar to most doctoral programs.
 That means you’ll typically have to:

-- Pass a comprehensive exam—often both oral and written—that shows you have mastered the subject matter.
+- Pass a comprehensive exam—comprising oral and written portions—that shows you have mastered the subject matter.

 - Submit a dissertation proposal and have it approved.

-- Devote 2-3 years to conducting independent research & writing a dissertation.
-You’ll probably be teaching undergraduate classes at the same time.
+- Devote 2-3 years to conducting independent research and writing your dissertation.
+You may be teaching undergraduate classes at the same time.

 - Defend your work in a “dissertation defense”—usually an oral presentation to academics and the public.

-During these years, you can improve your career prospects by attending and speaking at conferences, applying for summer fellowships, consulting, and/or doing paid work for employers (e.g. part-time research).
+During these years, you’ll likely engage in professional activities that may help improve your career prospects.
+Such opportunities include attending and speaking at conferences, applying for summer fellowships, consulting, paid part-time research and more.

-Some students go into a PhD already knowing what they want to research.
+Some students go into a PhD program already knowing what they want to research.
 Others use the first couple of years to explore the field and settle on a dissertation topic.
-Your advisor will be your closest ally in this process – one of the many reasons to choose him/her wisely!
+Your advisor may be your closest ally in this process.

 Data Science vs. Business Analytics vs. Specialties

-Doctoral programs in data science can also fall under the heading of Statistics, Computational Sciences, Informatics, and the like.
-Because there’s really no rhyme or reason to the title, evaluate each program on its curriculum instead.
-Make sure the foundation courses and electives will prepare you for the research area that you want to explore.
+Doctoral programs in data science may also fall under the related disciplines such as statistics, computational sciences and informatics.
+It is important to evaluate each program’s curriculum.
+Will the foundation courses and electives prepare you for the research area that you want to explore?

-The exception to this rule?
-The PhD in Business Analytics (or Decision/Management Sciences).
-These programs are typically administered through the School of Business, which means the curriculum often includes corporate topics like management science, marketing, customer analytics, supply chains, etc.
+A related degree you may consider is a PhD in Business Analytics (or Decision/Management Sciences).
+These degree programs are typically administered through a university’s School of Business, which means the curriculum includes corporate topics like management science, marketing, customer analytics, supply chains, etc.

 Interested in a particular subset of data science?
-Some universities are developing specialty PhD programs.
-Biostatistics and Biomedical/Health Informatics are obvious examples, but you’ll also find a number of doctoral programs in Machine Learning (usually run by the Department of Computer Science) and sub-specialties in fields like Artificial Intelligence and Data Mining.
+Some universities offer specialty PhD programs.
+Biostatistics and biomedical/health informatics are two examples, but you’ll also find a number of doctoral programs in machine learning (usually run by the Department of Computer Science) and sub-specialties in fields like artificial intelligence and data mining.

 Typical Admissions Requirements

-PhD candidates have to fill out a lengthy application form and pay an application fee.
-Universities usually want to see applicants who have:
+PhD candidates typically submit an application form and pay a fee.
+Universities often look for applicants who have:

-- A Bachelor of Science (BS) in Computer Science, Statistics, or a relevant discipline (e.g. Engineering) with an official transcript from an accredited institution
+- A Bachelor of Science (BS) in computer science, statistics or a relevant discipline (e.g. engineering) and a similar master’s degree with an official transcript from an accredited institution

 - A GPA of 3.0 or higher on a 4.0 scale